Connecticut

 Many glaucoma patients with chronically red, uncomfortable eyes are told to add more products to their eyes: allergy drops, lubricating drops, anti-inflammatory drops.
 However, the effective approach is less, not more: use the fewest drops possible and prescribe only preservative-free medication — plus hot compresses at least a few times a week to keep the oil glands flowing.

-Cataract patients often pay about $300 for postoperative drops: a non-steroidal anti-inflammatory, a steroid, and an antibiotic — but this expense and complexity is of uncertain value.
+Cataract patients often pay hundreds for postoperative drops: a non-steroidal anti-inflammatory, a steroid, and an antibiotic — but this expense and complexity is of uncertain value.
 The non-steroidal drop is very important, but there is no evidence that the expensive new products are better than the older generic ones.
 The expensive steroid drop can be easily replaced with an inexpensive injection at surgery — or an expensive steroid implant that has not been shown to be better than injection.
 And there is growing evidence that antibiotics injected into the eye at surgery are critical, while antibiotic drops do not seem to be helpful.
 (Dr. Libre, with technician/student Sean Matthews, published a study of injectable antibiotic effectiveness: “Endophthalmitis prophylaxis by intracameral antibiotics: in vitro model comparing vancomycin, cefuroxime, and moxifloxacin” (Journal of Cataract and Refractive Surgery, 2017).